getlantern/lantern/README.md

 development.
 As recommended, this repo was started with the [angular-seed](https://github.com/angular/angular-seed).
-The `scripts/web-server.js` script has been modified to attach a bayeux server via Faye to simulate the Lantern cometd server, and has also been modified to provide a work-in-progress http API the frontend can call to notify the backend of user interactions.
+The `scripts/web-server.js` script has been modified to attach a bayeux server and a work-in-progress http API to simulate the Lantern backend.

 [Specs](https://github.com/getlantern/lantern-ui/blob/master/SPECS.md) are
 currently being developed to represent the full state of the application at any given time, as well as transitions between states.
-The specs are being developed in parallel to the new UI and for now are frequently changing to meet its needs.
+The specs are being developed in parallel to the new UI and are currently changing frequently to meet its needs.